Please note that Home Support Worker is an alternate and interchangeable title for Carer or Home Carer.

 We offer free training for Level 5 QQI qualifications, Care of the Older Person and Care Skills.
 We provide a uniform and full PPE free of charge.
 There’s a fortnightly payroll and a 24/7 support team.
 Carers can also benefit from discounted health, life and car insurance.

 There are great prospects for career development within the Comfort Keepers organisation.
-Many of our Healthcare Assistants have gone on to work as managers or in other administrative roles, for example.
+Many of our carers have gone on to work as managers or in other administrative roles, for example.

 How Do I Apply for a Position as a Home Support Worker With Comfort Keepers?

-We’re always on the lookout for talented individuals to fill homecare roles and Healthcare Assistant jobs.
+We’re always on the lookout for talented individuals to fill homecare roles and carer jobs.
 If you want to join one of Ireland’s most successful and thriving home care providers, we’d love to hear from you.